Reincarnation and Resurrection: Interfaith Dialogue

 Is there any common ground between Resurrection and Reincarnation?

 All the Abrahamic traditions affirm that the Resurrection will unfold upon the earth, when souls return to bodily forms.
-A return to bodily forms is in itself a form of re-incarnation which is an interesting point of intersection between the Semitic and Indic traditions.
+A return to bodily forms is itself a form of re-incarnation.

-Remarkably, certain Muslim scholars and poets—drawing upon Prophetic sayings¹—speak of how, at the Resurrection, some souls will assume animal forms, their outward appearance reflecting the inner nature they had cultivated in life.
-To quote Imam al-Ghazālī²,
+Remarkeably, certain Muslim scholars and poets—drawing upon Prophetic sayings¹—speak of how, at the Resurrection, some souls will assume animal forms, their outward appearance reflecting the inner nature they had cultivated in life.
+To quote one of the most authoritative scholars, Imam al-Ghazālī²,

 > “If a person is dominated by appetite and greed, tomorrow [at the Resurrection] he will be seen in the form of a pig.
 If he is dominated by anger, he will be seen in the form of a dog.”